kestra-io/docs/docs/developer-guide/flowable/README.md

 ## EachParallel

-This flow is the same as EachSequential but each subtask will instead run in parallel.
+This task is the same as EachSequential but each subtask will run in parallel.

 ```yaml
 id: each-parallel